 How much funding is available?

-We have developed a scheme for making payments from this money to people who are most in need and a leaflet about the scheme is available in the Downloads section.
+We have a scheme for making payments from this money to people who are most in need:

 Who to contact

 This information has been collected from third party providers therefore the Slough Family Information Service website and Slough Borough Council cannot accept responsibility for the accuracy of this information and recommends that parents, carers, young people, residents and professionals check with providers regarding DBS (Disclosure & Barring Service) and OFSTED registrations and CQC registrations